Name of Organization: Brain Harmony

 Clinician’s Discipline: Pediatric Occupational Therapy

-The goals for therapy included:
+The goals of therapy were the following:

-- improve fine motor skills;
+- To improve Bryan’s gross motor skills.

-iLs Program (program name, frequency, length, etc.):
+Unyte-iLs Program (program name, frequency, length, etc.):

 Conclusions and Recommendations: